One Day in Cologne Germany: Top Things To Do on Foot

 Germany: Self-guided walking itinerary for a day in Cologne.

-I recently spent one day in Cologne, packed it with excellent, free, and budget-friendly activities.
-If you’re planning a quick trip, here’s how I’d spend it!
+I recently spent one day in Cologne, Germany, and packed it with free and budget-friendly activities.

 1. Start Your One Day in Cologne with a Good Breakfast